Morgan Colt: Architect

 Colt qualified as an architect and practiced this profession in New York City.
 Around 1905, he began specializing in houses featuring hand–crafted wood and iron furniture.
 One of his designs was the White Oaks, the c.
 1900 country mansion of Jane Wood (Mrs. G. E. Wood), later the Holmquist School for Girls (1925), and now the Hotel du Village in Bucks County, Pennsylvania.
 He also designed a house in New Hope, Pennsylvania for Robert W. Welsh.
 Both houses, as well as his own residence in New Hope, were featured in The Architectural Record in 1923.

 In 1924, he designed a house for John Folinsbee, including designing the doors, ironwork, and lighting.
 He also designed an Episcopal Community Center in Wrightstown, Pennsylvania.
-In addition, he designed the alter, candle holders, and lectern for St. Philips Chapel on River Road in New Hope sometime after 1921.
+In addition, he designed the altar, candle holders, and lectern for St. Philips Chapel on River Road in New Hope sometime after 1921.

 Little English Village

 Colt was influenced by William Morris and the Arts and Crafts movement in England, and began designing and making wood and iron furniture using traditional techniques.
 Around 1912, he moved to New Hope, Pennsylvania where he began building a "Little English Village" which consisted of eight cottages of various English architectural styles.
 The primary structure was his residence, a former barn that he converted into a Tudor Revival style house.
 It featured carved woodwork and doors, leaded glass windows, and a slate roof.
 One admirer said, "The one–time pig pen has budded, leaved and blossomed into one of the most charming abodes a vivid fancy could imagine.
 The woodwork of its doorways are enriched with exquisite Gothic detail, and its walls are festooned with vines and carvings wrought in the stone."

 Colt added a gatehouse cottage which connected to a large Medieval iron gate and gateway at the front of his property, followed by a stable (later the Inn at Phillips Mill).
 He also built his Gothic Revival style artist studio where he painted.
 The studio was built using the wooden trusses of a ruined English abbey that Coly dismantled and shipped to New Hope.
 Across from the studio, he built a Gothic Revival iron forge where he crafted iron furniture.
 He also built a brick Tudor Revival style woodworking shop where he made wood furniture and chests detailed with Gothic–style tracery.
 Across from the woodworking shop, he built a Norman Revival cottage which he used as his dog kennel.
 The grounds included brick walkways and a sunken garden that he designed.

 In 1919, he added more buildings to the Little English Village that he called the Gothic Shops; there he exhibited and sold his garden furniture, ornamental ironwork, tooled copper, leather work, and carved wood chests, doors, and painted furniture.
 He also sold custom-order fireplace implements, folding screens, lighting, and metal trays.
 All items were made on site by Colt or his employees.
 His workers also were batiks, handweavers, picture framers, and rug makers.